x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 5. On the **Grant users access to this service account (optional)** screen, click **Done**.

 6. Once you have been returned to the page listing the service accounts, click on the **Email** for the Service Account you just created to enter the details page, then click the **Edit** button.
-Alternately, you can click the ellipsis under the **Actions** column and select the **Edit** action.
+Alternatively, you can click the ellipsis under the **Actions** column and select the **Edit** action.

 7. On the Service account details page, note the **Unique ID**.
 This is the ClientId that you will provide later in the instructions for [Grant access to the service account for your Google tenant](#grant-access-to-the-service-account-for-your-google-tenant).

    ![Unique ID](../media/gsuite-mig-6-unique-id.png)

 8. If you see an area that says **Show Domain-Wide Delegation**, click to expand that section.
-Then, enable the checkbox for **Enable G Suite Domain-wide Delegation**, and then click **Save** at the bottom of the page.
+Then, enable the checkbox for **Enable G Suite Domain-wide Delegation** and click **Save** at the bottom of the page.

    ![Domain-Wide Delegation](../media/gsuite-mig-7-enable-domain-delegation.png)